-MrBeast: net worth, videos and expensive things the popular YouTuber owns
+MrBeast: Net worth, videos and expensive things the popular YouTuber owns

 View this post on Instagram

 While not much is known about the expensive assets Donaldson owns, his net worth is proof enough that he has a penchant for all things grand and opulent.
 In one video he was seen buying a BMW i8 with just USD 1 bills.
-The luxury car cost over USD 1,20,000 and has some outstanding features which he revealed later.
+The luxury car cost over USD 1,20,000 (over INR 98 lakh) and has some outstanding features which he revealed later.

 In another video, Donaldson poses as a homeless man and enters a Lamborghini store and browses through the colours.
 He asks a series of rather absurd questions and when the salesperson casually mentions buying it, the YouTuber makes the luxury purchase.

 MrBeast’s friends also shower him with luxury gifts.
 Fellow YouTuber ZHC once gifted him a custom-painted Tesla Model 3.
 He painted the expensive car light blue and added the tiger motif from MrBeast’s main channel logo.
-Since the base price grosses over USD 60,000, it won’t be wrong to estimate that the customisations doubled or tripled that figure.
+Since the base price grosses over USD 60,000 (over INR 49 lakh), it won’t be wrong to estimate that the customisations went over USD 1 million (over INR 8 crore).

-In another instance, Jimmy gave fellow YouTuber Hacksmith USD 10,000 to make a fascinating lightsaber.
+In another instance, Jimmy gave fellow YouTuber Hacksmith USD 10,000 (over INR 8 lakh) to make a fascinating lightsaber.
 However, Hacksmith took the challenge and ended up making two.
 Hence, it became one of MrBeast’s most bizarre possessions.

 Donaldson also has an interesting real estate portfolio.
-According to a New York Post report, the Greenville, North Carolina neighbourhood, which he bought for his family and employees, has five homes and the first property he bought costs USD 3,18,000.
+According to a New York Post report, the Greenville, North Carolina neighbourhood, which he bought for his family and employees, has five homes and the first property he bought costs USD 3,18,000 (over INR 2 crore).

-MrBeast purchased his first house in the same area in 2018 for USD 3,20,000.
+MrBeast purchased his first house in the same locality in 2018 for USD 3,20,000 (over INR 2 crore).
 The nearly 280 sq m two-storey house has four bedrooms and four bathrooms.
 A fancy kitchen and glass fireplace make its biggest highlights.
-This was followed by a 2020 purchase of USD 2,63,000 and later in 2021 and 2022, he bought three more homes for a combined USD 1.45 million.
+This was followed by a 2020 purchase of USD 2,63,000 (over INR 2 crore) and later in 2021 and 2022, he bought three more homes for a combined USD 1.45 million (over INR 11 crore).

 MrBeast gives millions of dollars in charity